pagkly/Zed/Investopedia3/Understanding Euro Interbank Offer Rate (Euribor).md

 Understanding Euro Interbank Offer Rate (Euribor)
 ## What Is the Euro Interbank Offer Rate (Euribor)?

-Euribor, or the Euro Interbank Offer Rate, is a [reference rate](https://www.investopedia.com/terms/r/referencerate.asp) that is constructed from the average interest rate at which [eurozone](https://www.investopedia.com/terms/e/eurozone.asp) banks offer unsecured short-term lending on the [inter-bank market](https://www.investopedia.com/terms/i/interbankmarket.asp).
-The maturities on [loans](https://www.investopedia.com/terms/l/loan.asp) used to calculate Euribor often range from one week to one year.
+Euribor, or the Euro Interbank Offer Rate, is a [[reference rate]](https://www.investopedia.com/terms/r/referencerate.asp) that is constructed from the average interest rate at which [[eurozone]](https://www.investopedia.com/terms/e/eurozone.asp) banks offer unsecured short-term lending on the [[inter-bank market]](https://www.investopedia.com/terms/i/interbankmarket.asp).
+The maturities on [[loans]](https://www.investopedia.com/terms/l/loan.asp) used to calculate Euribor often range from one week to one year.

 This is the benchmark rate with which banks lend or borrow excess reserves from one another over short periods of time, from one week to 12 months.
-These short-term loans are often structured as [repurchase agreements](https://www.investopedia.com/terms/r/repurchaseagreement.asp) (repos) and are intended to maintain bank liquidity and to make sure that excess cash is able to generate an interest return rather than sit idle.
+These short-term loans are often structured as [[repurchase agreements]](https://www.investopedia.com/terms/r/repurchaseagreement.asp) (repos) and are intended to maintain bank liquidity and to make sure that excess cash is able to generate an interest return rather than sit idle.

 ### Key Takeaways